your-github-widgets/.github/profile/README.md

 1. Number of contributions
 2. number of commits
 3. number of stars across projects

-You get the idea right 💡
+   - You get the idea right 💡

+, export them as widgets and integrate into any application

 <h2>Table of Contents